 Ennodia vs AutoGen

-AutoGen is a programming framework for building conversational single-agent and multi-agent applications, with an event-driven core for scalable multi-agent systems.
+AutoGen is a programming framework.
+Developers use it to create conversational single-agent and multi-agent applications.
+It has an event-driven core for scalable multi-agent systems.

-Ennodia is not a framework for authoring a new multi-agent application.
-It is a local MCP server that an existing agent can call.
+Ennodia is not a framework for a new multi-agent application.
+It is a local Model Context Protocol (MCP) server that an active agent can call.

 Choose AutoGen When

-Section titled “Choose AutoGen When”- You want to build a multi-agent system in application code.
+Section titled “Choose AutoGen When”- You want to create a multi-agent system in application code.

 - You need programmable agent roles, event handling, message passing, and custom workflow control.